-The members of the Board of Directors of ZINKIA ENTERTAINMENT, S.A. listed below declare that, to the best of their knowledge, the financial information for the Company, which the Individual Consolidated Financial of ZINKIA includes and Statements ENTERTAINMENT, S.A. and subsidiaries as at the end of the year 2012, formulated by the Board of Directors at the meeting held on April 4th 2013 and prepared according to the applicable accounting principles, offer a true image of the equity, financial situation and results of ZINKIA ENTERTAINMENT, S.A. and subsidiaries and that the Directors' Report includes an accurate analysis of the Company's business results and position, along with a description of the principal risks and uncertainties faced by the Company and subsidiaries.
+The members of the Board of Directors of ZINKIA ENTERTAINMENT, S.A. listed below declare that, to the best of their knowledge, the financial information for the Company, which Consolidated ZINKIA includes the Individual and Financial Statements of ENTERTAINMENT, S.A. and subsidiaries as at the end of the year 2012, formulated by the Board of Directors at the meeting held on April 4th 2013 and prepared according to the applicable accounting principles, offer a true image of the equity, financial situation and results of ZINKIA ENTERTAINMENT, S.A. and subsidiaries and that the Directors' Report includes an accurate analysis of the Company's business results and position, along with a description of the principal risks and uncertainties faced by the Company and subsidiaries.